cucumber007/publish/mdtc/migration.md

 In modern periods, migration is often driven by the rapid expansion of industrial centers and the need for labor.
 Key characteristics include:

 - **Urbanization**: People move from rural areas to cities to work in industries powered by [key technologies](key-tech.md).
-- **Colonization**: Migration to newly discovered or underdeveloped "spaces" (e.g., the Americas during the Age of Discovery) to exploit resources and expand economic activity.
+- **Colonization**: Migration to newly discovered or underdeveloped SADAT (e.g., the Americas during the Age of Discovery) to exploit resources and expand economic activity.
 - **Forced migration**: In some cases, groups are displaced or relocated to facilitate modernization efforts (e.g., the transatlantic slave trade, forced collectivization in the USSR).

 Migration during modern periods often accelerates development by concentrating labor and resources in areas of high productivity.